 After completing her preparatory studies at the University of Geneva, Birksted-Breen studied for a degree in Psychology (Licence ès Lettres) at the Sorbonne in Paris.
 Upon graduating, she moved to England, studying for a year at the Tavistock before embarking upon a PhD at Sussex University supervised by Marie Jahoda.
 She wrote her thesis on changes in women’s self-concept with the birth of a first child, whilst also assisting in research at the student health centre.
 Once she had gained her doctorate, Birksted-Breen trained to become a psychoanalyst, gaining membership of the British Psychoanalytical Society in 1980.

-While firmly within the British psychoanalytic tradition, Birksted-Breen does not align herself with any one group, instead ranging across theories that stimulate her thinking and contribute to her particular lines of enquiry.
-Her thought is rooted in the work of Freud, Bion, Klein and Winnicott, but she is also interested in the writing of many French and Italian thinkers, among others.
-She has explored the difficulty of truly grasping the analytic theory of other cultures in several papers on translation and comparison, including a 2010 paper, ‘Is Translation Possible?’
-She has also contributed to the development of the Clinical Comparison Method, which studies and compares models of psychoanalysis from different countries and psychoanalytic cultures.
+While firmly within the British psychoanalytic tradition, Birksted-Breen did not align herself with any one group, instead ranging across theories that stimulated her thinking and contributed to her particular lines of enquiry.
+Her thought was rooted in the work of Freud, Bion, Klein and Winnicott, but she was also interested in the writing of many French and Italian thinkers, among others.
+She explored the difficulty of truly grasping the analytic theory of other cultures in several papers on translation and comparison, including a 2010 paper, ‘Is Translation Possible?’
+She also contributed to the development of the Clinical Comparison Method, which studies and compares models of psychoanalysis from different countries and psychoanalytic cultures.

 Time and temporality have formed a prominent thread through Birksted-Breen’s work, in connection with ideas of stasis, change, impasse and transformation.
 She emphasizes the importance of Bion’s concept of ‘reverie’, proposing the notion of ‘reverberation time’ for the time element in the process of reception and psychical transformation, which creates the potential for symbolic thinking and works to avoid impasse in the analytic situation.
 This is connected to Freud’s emphasis on the need for the analyst to hold an ‘evenly suspended’ attention in the session.
 In a paper from 2012, ‘Taking Time: The Tempo of Psychoanalysis’, Birksted-Breen explains the fundamental significance of time in analysis: